rjskene/htsfi/docs/index.rst

 ..
-FICOFORD documentation master file, created by sphinx-quickstart on Tue Feb  2 14:51:21 2021.
+HTS Customer Finance Program documentation master file, created by sphinx-quickstart on Tue Feb  2 14:51:21 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ************
-FICO's For ...
+HTS Customer Finance Program
+Business Plan & Credit Risk Model
 ************

 .. toctree::